Jared Cook Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Cook has averaged 19.7 receiving yards per game in his three career matchups against the Eagles, 8.8 fewer than his over/under for Sunday's game.
+- Against the Eagles, Cook has averaged 19.7 receiving yards per game in his three career matchups, 8.8 fewer than his over/under for Sunday's game.

-- Cook, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Cook has caught a touchdown pass against the Eagles once, but did not have multiple TDs in that game.

 - Note: Cook's stats vs. Eagles date back to 2016.

-- This week Cook will face the NFL's sixth-ranked pass defense (234.6 yards allowed per game).
+- The 234.6 passing yards the Eagles give up per game makes them the NFL's sixth-ranked pass defense this season.

-- The Eagles' defense is 19th in the NFL, giving up 1.8 passing touchdowns per game.
+- The Eagles' defense is 19th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Patriots, Cook was targeted five times, totaling 25 yards on two receptions.
+- In last week's game against the Patriots, Cook was targeted five times and recorded two catches for 25 yards.

-- Cook has hauled in seven catches for 79 yards and one touchdown during his last three games.
-He was targeted 15 times and averages 26.3 receiving yards.
+- During his last three games, Cook's 15 targets have resulted in seven receptions for 79 yards (26.3 ypg) and one touchdown.

 Cook's Los Angeles Teammates